macroG0D/FREEZME_APP/README.md

 - List of Implemented functions:
     1. What’s in the fridge — list on current fridge items
-        a.
-Add item to the fridge list function
+        - Add item to the fridge list function
-        b.
-List item selection function
+        - List item selection function
-        c.
-Update selected function
+        - Update selected function
-        d.
-Remove selected function
+        - Remove selected function
     2. Wishlist — a “to buy” list
-        a.
-Add to wishlist function
+        - Add to wishlist function
-        b.
-Multiply items selection function
+        - Multiply items selection function
-        c.
-Remove all the selected items function
+        - Remove all the selected items function
-        d.
-Done function — moving all the selected items from the wishlist to fridge list
+        - Done function — moving all the selected items from the wishlist to fridge list
     3. Fridge History — list of all the actions that have been taken with the fridge
-        a.
-A list of all the actions that have been taken with the fridge items of the account
+        - A list of all the actions that have been taken with the fridge items of the account
             * The rows in the history table are automatically colored depending on the action (added, updated or removed from fridge list)
-        b.
-Clear history function — is extremely needed because at some point the amount of the data in the history database may be so enormous that it may lag on the user’s browser
+        - Clear history function — is extremely needed because at some point the amount of the data in the history database may be so enormous that it may lag on the user’s browser
     4. Filter function — an algorithm that comparing filter input and the items in the tables word by word to show not only the final result but all the items that starts with the same words and doing it on real time
     5. Voice input — any text or number input in the app (except of sign in and signup pages) is accompanied by the voice recognition option to make the app usage very easy and friendly
     6. Google search selected items by names
     7. User settings page:
-        a.
-Ability to upload a profile picture from computer to the account, and in case the user ever decides to change the picture — the new image will be set and the old one will be removed from the server storage directory to free space.
+        - Ability to upload a profile picture from computer to the account, and in case the user ever decides to change the picture — the new image will be set and the old one will be removed from the server storage directory to free space.
-        b.
-Logout function
+        - Logout function
-        c.
-Clear fridge history function that requires user’s confirmation before applied
+        - Clear fridge history function that requires user’s confirmation before applied
     8. Sign in function
     9. Sign up function
     10. Fully adaptive and responsive layout — looks well on any modern browser and device